Active Plan HRA

 Using Your HRA

-You can use the HRA to pay for eligible expenses for yourself and your dependents covered by your SMART health plan.
+You can use the HRA to pay for eligible expenses for yourself and your dependents covered by your SMART health plan, prescription drugs, allowable over-the-counter medications and now dental, vision and hearing expenses.
 You can also use your HRA funds to purchase allowed everyday health items from a retail pharmacy or any eligible online FSA/HSA/HRA vendor, like the FSA store.
 Here’s a sample of what’s eligible:

 The SASMI HRA Debit Card

 To get an HRA debit card, you must first register for your card on the member portal.
 About two weeks after you register for a card, you will receive it from WEX, our HRA partner.
-Once you receive your card, activate it and start using it to pay for medications and allowable health items at a drug store or grocery store pharmacy counter, or online at the FSA Store at fsastore.com.
+Once you receive your card, activate it and start using it to pay for copay/coinsurance at the dentist or vision care provider’s office, medications and allowable health items at a drug store or grocery store pharmacy counter, or online at the FSA Store at fsastore.com.
 Note that a regular grocery or pharmacy checkout counter will not accept the card.

 You can use the card at: